What is PUE of a Data Center and How to Calculate It

 PUE and DCiE in Data Centers

 PUE — short for Power Usage Effectiveness — is described as a benchmark that compares the total energy consumption of a data center's facility infrastructure with the energy used by its IT equipment.
-(PUE = Total facility energy usage / IT equipment energy usage)
+Power Usage Effectiveness calculation formula is:

 In other words, it quantifies the overhead energy used for cooling, lighting, and support systems relative to the energy consumed by servers, storage devices, and networking equipment.
 A PUE of 1 indicates the utmost efficiency, where all energy is employed by IT operations.
 Values surpassing 1 demonstrate inefficiencies.
 Higher numbers indicate greater energy loss.